ni/nimble/packages/nimble-components/src/button/specs/button-visual-states.md

 There are three possible values for `appearance-variant` on a button: `default`, `primary`, and `primary-accent`, each with its own color scheme based on the UI theme.
 `primary` and `primary-accent` states of buttons are primary buttons, which can be used together up to 3 times on a page.

-The `primary` button can be used when there is a conflict with color and its context.
+The `primary` button should be the default choice when one button needs to be emphasized.
 The `primary-accent` button can be used in situations where a button needs to have the most prominent eye-catching approach, or when there is a lack of color.

 Ghost buttons will not have `primary` or `primary-accent` states.